eosnetworkfoundation/grant-framework/applications/fundle.md

 The structure of the community tokens will be the following:
 <img width="584" alt="image" src="https://user-images.githubusercontent.com/54183058/192855088-b0474ed6-9b17-43a9-9d1a-4c8bfc0a661a.png">

-We want to bridge to Antelope (via Trust EVM) because of the benefits (transaction speed, low costs etc.).
+We want to bridge to EOS (via Trust EVM) because of the benefits (transaction speed, low costs etc.).
 However, we would like to use an Ethereum protocol because of better integration with popular wallets (coinbase, metamask) and with fiat gateways.
 Payment accessibility is of high importance for our platform.

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?

-  Our platform will run on the Antelope blockchain, this brings lots of new users (also non/new crypto users) who will interact and get to know the         Antelope blockchain.
-The contracts of Fundle will be deployed on the TrustEVM/Antelope network.
-Fundle shows others what possibilities             TrustEVM/Antelope has and that it is possible to build these platforms on the Antelope blockchain!
+  Our platform will run on the EOS blockchain, this brings lots of new users (also non/new crypto users) who will interact and get to know EOS.
+The contracts of Fundle will be deployed on TrustEVM.
+Fundle shows others what possibilities TrustEVM has and that it is possible to build these platforms on the EOS blockchain!
 We can be a perfect use case for TrustEVM.
 The purpose of Fundle is to have lots of interaction between members and the business.
-This results in many transactions on the Antelope Blockchain.
+This results in many transactions on the EOS Blockchain.

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

   Our focus is on two types of businesses.
 Innovative and creative businesses with existing communities who like to have more interaction with their         fanbase to gain more (value) from their community or offer new customer experiences.
 Or startups who want to build, grow and manage their                 community/business.

   On the other side we have members.
 They buy tokens because they want to become part of the digital community to enjoy the benefits.
 We are also           targetting on members who have never used blockchain before (therefore payment accesibility with fiat on   ramps is important for us).
 The system is       going to be easy understandable and customer friendly.
 In our future plans when people can work for communities we will also be targetting                 creatives/freelancers.
 So, it is a platform that is useful and interesting for a wide range of people.

 - What need(s) does your project meet?